 One of their most common campaign types focuses on websites with resource pages.
 The FAA team will reach out to the site’s owner, explain they’ve created a useful piece of content that’s relevant to the resource page (like a guide to organic gardening), and ask if the site will link to it.
 A lot of the time, the site owners are happy to oblige.

-However, they don’t just create one list of prospects and blast everyone on that list with the same email.
+However, they don’t just build a single prospect list and blast it with the same generic message.

-Prospects who have a resource page will get one type of email, while prospects who have a resource page and a handful of broken links will get another.
+Instead, outreach is tailored.
+Prospects with a resource page receive one version of the email, while those with a resource page and several broken links get a more personalised approach.

-The broken links email will say something like: “Hey, we came across your website and noticed a few broken links on this page.
-This link and this link are broken, so you might want to go fix that.
-And while you’re fixing the page, you might want to add this guide we’ve just created – a lot of people are finding it useful, and it might be a good fit for your site.”
+The broken links email typically reads along the lines of: “Hey, we came across your website and noticed a few broken links on this page.
+This link and this link are broken, so you might want to fix those.
+And while you’re updating the page, you might consider adding this guide we’ve just created – it’s been getting great feedback and could be a strong fit for your audience.”

-What’s more, they very rarely send follow-ups.
-When they do, it’s generally only for high-value .gov or university links.
+What’s notable is how rarely they send follow-ups.
+When they do, it’s usually reserved for high-value .gov or university links.

-But simple can be effective.
-Their broken link strategy consistently achieves response rates around 50%, while 15-20% of site owners go on to actually add the link.
-And all those links are being generated from the initial email.
+And yet, simplicity delivers.
+Their broken link strategy consistently drives response rates of around 50%, with 15–20% of site owners going on to add the link—all from the initial email.

-It’s hard to overstate just how impressive FAA’s results have been.
+It’s difficult to overstate how strong FAA’s results have been.